IRIS-Solutions-Team/Tutorial-Solow-Growth-Model/docs/intro-growth-models.md

 * Valid first-order (or any higher-order local) approximate solution can be computed based on the numerical description of the steady state

-* IrisT uses first-order approximate solution also in nonlinear (stacked-time) simulations

 ---